mgarski/graphene/README.md

     line_height = visuals, default 16
     animate_ms = new data animation in
-    num_labels = max labels to display at the bottom sort_labels = order labels will be sorted display_verticals = display vertical ticks (eww!)
+    labels = max labels to display at the bottom sort_labels = order labels will be sorted display_verticals = display vertical ticks (eww!)
     width = box width